-Payments associated with our Convertible Senior Notes, 2024 Term Loan B, and 2024 Revolving Credit Facility are based on contractual terms and intended timing of repayments of long-term debt and associated interest and do not assume conversion prior to the maturity date.
+Payments associated with our Convertible Senior Notes, 2024 Term Loan B, and 2024 Revolving Credit Facility are based on contractual terms and intended timing of repayments of long-term debt and associated interest and required fees.

-required fees.

-Other non-cancelable obligations include agreements in the normal course of business and purchase considerations that extend beyond a year as of September 30, 2023 March 31, 2024.
-The amounts above include commitments under a cloud-managed services agreement, under which the Company has a non-cancelable minimum spend commitment from July 2023 2024 to June 2025 based on actual spend, as defined in the agreement, with the third-party provider from July 2022 to June 2023 of \$57.6 million for each twelve-month period (i.e. July 2023 to June 2024 and July 2024 to June 2025).
+Other non-cancelable obligations above include agreements in the normal course of business that extend beyond are in excess of one year as of March 31, 2024 June 30, 2024.
+The has a remaining non-cancelable minimum spend commitment from July 2024 to June 2025 of \$57.6 million.
 The minimum spend commitment reflected above approximates the manner in which we expect to fulfill the obligation.